Last Updated on July 7, 2021 by LAUNCHTIP

 Shopify helps your brand and configure many email alerts, like e-receipts, delivery status, and delivery notifications, that would go to your buyers.
 You must consider a “welcome” series for new customers like coupons or other discounts that they may like.

-Once more traffic is driven to your Shopify store, you will need to see the analytics regularly to understand:
+Once more, as traffic is driven to your Shopify store, you will need to see the analytics regularly to understand what is working and what isn’t:

 - Where traffic is coming from so you may customize your marketing plan